-Whole trip was 12 days.
-We rode three days to actually get to the Karoo.
-Then we rode six days through the Karoo and it took us two days to get back in Pretoria.
+The whole trip lasted 11 days.
+We rode for three days to actually get to the Karoo.
+Then we rode for six days through the Karoo and it took us two days to get back to Pretoria.
 The pace of the route changed with the landscape, but most of the time we took it easy.

-This route can be done by any biker and is not meant for only the super skilled riders.
-It could easily be done without knobblies.
-However you need to be cautious of heights and rocky roads.
-And I can ensure you that should it rain it’s going to be a very interesting trip.
-The trip was made extra special because of all the time in the saddle and days ending with good friends.
+Any biker can complete this route.
+It is not meant for skilled riders only and it does not require knobbly tyres.
+However, you need to be cautious of inclines and rocky roads.
+Also, should it rain, it will be a very interesting trip!
+The journey was extra special because of all the time in the saddle and days ending in the company of good friends.

 4. Please tell us how the route runs.

-Day 1 Getting there; Pretoria, Heilbron, Reitz, Paul Roux, Senekal, Marquard, Brandford, Bloemfontein (663km)
+Day 1: Pretoria, Heilbron, Reitz, Paul Roux, Senekal, Marquard, Brandford, Bloemfontein (663 km)

-Day 4 Karoo; Gariep Dam, Colesberg, Richmond, Victoria Wes, Loxton, Jakhalsdans Game Farm (435 km)
+Day 4: Gariep Dam, Colesberg, Richmond, Victoria West, Loxton, Jakhalsdans guest farm (435 km)

-Day 6 Karoo; Jakhalsdans Game Farm, Loxton, Fraserburg, Middelpos, Tankwa-Karoo National Park (371 km)
+Day 5: Jakhalsdans guest farm, Loxton, Fraserburg, Middelpos, Tankwa Karoo national park (371 km)

-Day 7 Karoo; Tankwa-Karoo National Park, Sutherland, Laingsburg, Matjiesvlei (397 km)
+Day 6: Tankwa Karoo national park, Sutherland, Laingsburg, Matjiesvlei (397 km)

-Day 8 Karoo; Matjiesvlei, Calitzdorp, Groenkloof, The Hell, Prince Albert (160 km)
+Day 7: Matjiesvlei, Calitzdorp, Groenkloof, The Hell, Prince Albert (160 km)

-Day 9 Karoo; Prince Albert, Willowmore, Steytlerville, Jansenville (385 km)
+Day 8: Prince Albert, Willowmore, Steytlerville, Jansenville (385 km)

-Day 10 Karoo; Jansenville, Pearson, Cradock, Venterstad, Gariepdam, Morning Glory (361km)
+Day 9: Jansenville, Pearson, Cradock, Venterstad, Gariep dam, Morning Glory guest farm (361 km)

-Day 11 Going home; Morning Glory, Venterstad, Bethulie, Wepener, Ladybrand, Ficksburg, Fouriesburg (475km)
+Day 10: Morning Glory guest farm, Venterstad, Bethulie, Wepener, Ladybrand, Ficksburg, Fouriesburg (475 km)